What Is Professional Services in SaaS?

 The key is to use services as a tool—not a crutch.
 Done well, it becomes a moat.

-Investors often view services revenue with suspicion.
-Why?
-Because it: – Doesn’t scale as easily as software – Can dilute overall gross margin – Signals product immaturity
+Investors often view services revenue with suspicion because they don’t scale as easily as software or can even dilute overall gross margin.
+It could also signal product immaturity.

 For a perspective on how investors view these dynamics, Deloitte’s research on the future of software services offers useful benchmarks.